Hugh of Fagiano: Conflicts with clergy and state

 Hugh got into conflicts with virtually everyone in the kingdom: the Latin regular and secular clergy, the Greek Orthodox clergy, the nobles, and the crown.
 He was resolute in his beliefs and uncompromising in his morality.
 At the time of his election, Pope Innocent IV was negotiating a settlement with the Greek Orthodox bishops of Cyprus.
 The Greeks were gaining autonomy from the Latins and were to be directly subject to the pope; Hugh was determined to contest this, and this may be why the chapter of Nicosia elected him.
 He refused to acknowledge an Orthodox archbishop of Cyprus.
 The Orthodox bishops elected Germanos I to be their archbishop, which the Latins decried as uncannonical because they had been excommunicated; it was probably Hugh who pronounced that sentence.
 When Germanos excommunicated some Latins and refused Hugh's request to lift the sentence, Hugh excommunicated him too.

-In 1252, Hugh had a dispute with his chapter about the tricenary benefices instituted by his predecessor, Archbishop Eustorge, which Hugh sought to abolish; the outcome of this dispute, which the bishops of Paphos and Limassol were ordered by the pope to judge, is not known.
+In 1252, Hugh had a dispute with his chapter about the tricenary benefices instituted by his predecessor, Archbishop Eustorge, which Hugh sought to abolish; the outcome of this dispute, which the bishops of Paphos and Limassol were ordered by the Pope to judge, is not known.
 In January 1253, he condemned the greed of the Latin clergy of Cyprus and imposed three-month suspensions, double restitution, and a ban on acting as trustees or executors without his approval.
-In 1253, Innocent granted to his nephew, Opizo dei Fieschi, Latin patriarch of Antioch, tithes from the churches of Antioch and Cyprus for a period of three years for the purpose of fortifying the patriarch's castle at Qusair against Muslim attacks, but Hugh refused to contribute.
+In 1253, Innocent granted his nephew, Opizo dei Fieschi, Latin patriarch of Antioch, tithes from the churches of Antioch and Cyprus for a period of three years for the purpose of fortifying the patriarch's castle at Qusair against Muslim attacks, but Hugh refused to contribute.
 The archbishop of Mamistra, who had been appointed to collect this tax, excommunicated him for this.